ml-explore/mlx-swift/README.md

                .product(name: "MLXNN", package: "mlx-swift")]
 ```

+> [!Note]
-> Note that SwiftPM cannot build the metal shaders so the ultimate build has to be done via
+> SwiftPM cannot build the metal shaders so the ultimate build has to be done
-XCode.
+> via XCode.

 ### CMake

 With CMake:

 ```
 mkdir build
 cd build